Sam & Max: Cultural impact and reception

 Although Sam & Max Save the World did not receive the critical acclaim that Sam & Max Hit the Road acquired, it still received a favorable response from critics across its release in 2006 and 2007.
 Critics praised the game's humor, graphics and gameplay, although concerns were voiced over the low difficulty of the puzzles and the effectiveness of the story.
 Save the World is considered by journalists in the video game industry to be the first successful application of episodic gaming, as Telltale Games had managed to release a steady stream content with only small time gaps.
-Previous attempts by Valve with the Half-Life series, Ritual Entertainment with SiN Episodes and Telltale Games themselves with Bone were for a variety of reasons not considered successful implementations of the distribution model.
+Previous attempts by Valve with the Half-Life series, Ritual Entertainment with Sin Episodes: Emergence and Telltale Games themselves with Bone were for a variety of reasons not considered successful implementations of the distribution model.
 Beyond Time and Space was considered similar to Save the World and reviewers equally praised and faulted the game on this, although overall Beyond Time and Space received a good reception from critics.

 The success of the franchise has spawned a selection of merchandise, including posters and prints, items of clothing and sketchbooks of Purcell's work during various stages of the series' development.
 Collectable statues of the characters have also been created.
 However, perhaps due to references in Purcell's sketchbooks and demand from both fans and journalists alike, a plush toy of Max has been created and sold, albeit limited edition, as a collaboration between internet shop Hashtag Collectibles and Steve Purcell.
 A limited edition plush toy of Sam has also been created and sold in late 2023 on Uncute's website, and Max being brought back along with him for a limited time once again, alongside Max themed slippers in 2024.
 Boss Fight Studios produced a new line of action figures based on the Freelance Police for 2019, and the prototypes were first revealed at New York Toy Fair.